-Over time, these areas developed around the Oude Kerk (Old Church) in the city center, and the Red Light District as we know it today slowly took shape.
+The church areas developed around the Oude Kerk (Old Church) in the city center, and the Red Light District we see today has slowly materialised.

 Golden Age and the Expansion of the District

-During the Golden Age, the Red Light District experienced significant growth and expansion.
-The area around the Oudezijds Voorburgwal canal became the main hub for brothels and other forms of entertainment.
+During its Golden Age the Red Light District substantially expanded and grew.
+The Oudezijds Voorburgwal canal was the main place for brothels and other forms of entertainment to develop around.

-At that time, prostitution was seen as a necessary evil and was regulated by the city authorities.
-Prostitutes were required to register with the authorities, undergo regular health check-ups, and pay taxes.
+Prostitution was considered a necessary evil at that time, and was strictly regulated by the city authorities.
+Prostitutes were obligated to record their presence with the authorities, and to be regularly health checked and pay taxes.

 Transforming Over the Years

-In the 19th century, prostitution laws in Amsterdam became more restrictive, and the authorities attempted to limit the number of brothels and regulate locations.
-However, as time went on, the Red Light District managed to maintain its presence and identity.
+Prostitution laws in Amsterdam were de tighter in the 19th century and the authorities also tried to limit the number of brothels and regulate where you could do the business.
+But the Red Light District survived and survived to maintain its identity over time.

 Present-Day Situation

-Today, the Red Light District stretches across several streets and alleys in Amsterdam’s city center, most notably around the Oudezijds Voorburgwal, Oudezijds Achterburgwal, and Oudezijds Kolk.
+Today, the Red Light District reaches across parts of Amsterdam’s city centre along Oudezijds Voorburgwal, Oudezijds Achterburgwal, and Oudezijds Kolk.

 Beyond the Stereotypes